leifcr/uglifier_with_source_maps/README.md

 This gem uses Uglifier to create sourcemaps for your concatenated javascripts in Rails 3.2.x.
 It is meant to use as a replacement javascript compressor.

-Dependencies:
-uglifier    >= 2.5
-sprockets   ~> 2.2.2
-actionpack  ~> 3.2.19

-Note: This gem is for Rails 3.2.x only as of now.
+_Note: This gem is for Rails 3.2.x_

 ## Installation